Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

 In this example:

-·   	The <code>find_serial_port()</code> function is called to get the correct serial port.
+·   	The 'find_serial_port()' function is called to get the correct serial port.

-·   	<code>serial.Serial</code> is used to open a connection to the detected port with a specified baud rate and timeout.
+·   	'serial.Serial' is used to open a connection to the detected port with a specified baud rate and timeout.

 ·   	If an exception occurs (e.g., no suitable port found), it is caught and printed.